 While some people may think that planning for such attacks is going overboard, there are many other scenarios where a gas mask can be an essential survival item.

-For example, gas masks can ensure a supply of clean air during a wildfire, a disease outbreak such as avian flu, a nuclear power plant accident, tear gas during a riot, and many other realistic scenarios.
+For example, gas masks can ensure a supply of clean air during a wildfire, a disease outbreak such as coronavirus, a nuclear power plant accident, tear gas during a riot, and many other realistic scenarios.

 For $100-$250, you can get a quality gas mask that is a potentially life-saving item that can be stashed away in your bug out bag, closet, under a bed, or practically anywhere else.